Flame of Liberty: Background

 The Flame of Liberty became an unofficial memorial for Diana, Princess of Wales, after her 1997 death in the tunnel beneath the Pont de l'Alma.
 The flame became an attraction for tourists and followers of Diana, who fly-posted the base with commemorative material.
 Anthropologist Guy Lesoeurs said, "Most people who come here think this was built for her."
-Since 2019, the site has been officially named Place Diana.
+In 2019, the site was officially named Place Diana (Diana Square).

 The site of the monument is served by the Métro de Paris station Alma-Marceau on Line No. 9 and by the RER commuter rail station, Pont de l'Alma, on its 'C' Line, as well as by buses numbered 42, 63, 72, 80, 92, and the Balabus sightseeing buses.